Medieval Serfdom of Roman origin

 While serfdom hampered individual freedom, the village as a whole enjoyed a high level of independence and autonomy.
 Within the village there was less importance given to the distinction between free and unfree people as would be the case in modern societies.
 What Medieval villages and villagers do have in common with modern societies is that the most important elements in life were love, sex, courtships, marriages, holidays, games, sports and plenty of booze.
 True life in most medieval villages was certainly far less comfortable, life was equally dominated by disease, poverty, famine, death and more death.
 In an average village of a few hundred people there would be a funeral nearly every week.

 Live was unrelentingly harsh and revolved around the never changing rhythm of seasons of planting and harvesting.
 As much as 90% of rural Europe survived at near-subsistence levels, lived from harvest to harvest and were prone to illness because of back-breaking working condition, poor diet and reoccurring famine and epidemics.
-The same applied to the fishermen who lived in equal horrific circumstances with the added threat of death in the many drownings that were a fact of live of these people.
+The same applied to the fishermen who lived in equal horrific circumstances with the added threat of death in the many drownings that were a fact of life of these people.
 Their women often worked on marginal plots of farming land to scrape enough food together for her families.

 Despite often extreme hardship the village provided security.
-They were mostly close knit communities, with most people directly or indirectly related to each other.
+They were mostly close-knit communities, with most people directly or indirectly related to each other.
 Kinship relations were very important and secured that people who were the sick, infirm and injured were cared for by the community.
 While very poor, the village ensured the survival of its entire people.
 For centuries these very strong social units formed the backbone of all of the European countries.

-For some the situation started to change in the 10th and 11th centuries when towns started to develop and many peasants were attracted by a possible better life in these often bustling new communities, however, these towns didn’t have the safety net provided by the villages and the poor in the towns were worse of than the poor in the villages.
+For some the situation started to change in the 10th and 11th centuries when towns started to develop and many peasants were attracted by a possible better life in these often bustling new communities, however, these towns didn’t have the safety net provided by the villages and the poor in the towns were worse off than the poor in the villages.

 Taxes, fines, fees and labour duties